ainhoaL/programmeListings_js/README.md

 ```shell
 $ npm run start-dev
 ```
-This starts a webpack-dev-server that bundles the javascript in the bld folder.
+Starts a webpack-dev-server that bundles the javascript in the bld folder.
 Every time a file in bld is changed the server rebundles the files and the page in the browser refreshes instantly showing the changes.